How can you increase your chances that your asylum application will be approved?

 - ACLU Files Lawsuit to Block Trump’s Sweeping Asylee Ban (7-16-19)

-- DOJ and DHS Issue Rule Restricting Who Can Qualify for Asylum (7-16-19)
+- DOJ and DHS Issue Rule Restricting Who Can Qualify as an Asylee in the U.S. (7-16-19)

 - The Trump Administration Plans to Incarcerate Some Asylees Indefinitely (4-17-19)

 - Court Decision Ensures Timely Decisions of EAD Applications by Asylee Applicants (3-15-19)